Cascading/cascading-jdbc/cascading-jdbc-redshift/README.md

 You can compile the code and launch an EMR instance by running the following from the `cascading-jdbc` base directory:
 `./cascading-jdbc-redshift/src/main/resources/emrExample.sh [JDBC URL] [Redshift DB user] [Redshift DB password] [S3 bucket to read and write data in] [AWS availability zone]`

-If the task completes succesfully, you will have two tables in S3 "results" and "results2" a file in your S3 bucket name sampleData.csv and a directory in your S3 bucket named sampleData.csv.out containing the part-XXXX files from the M/R job that extracted and transformed the DB data.
+If the task completes successfully, you will have two tables in S3 "results" and "results2" a file in your S3 bucket name sampleData.csv and a directory in your S3 bucket named sampleData.csv.out containing the part-XXXX files from the M/R job that extracted and transformed the DB data.

 ### Example: Running Redshift as a Lingual Provider